Homebrew/homebrew-cask/doc/cask_token_reference.md

   * Remove `.app` from the end.

-  * Remove from the end: the string "app", if the vendor styles the name like "Software App.app".
-Exception: when "app" is an inseparable part of the name, without which the name would be inherently nonsensical, as in [rcdefaultapp.rb](../Casks/rcdefaultapp.rb).
+  * Remove from the end: the string “app”, if the vendor styles the name like “Software App.app”.
+Exception: when “app” is an inseparable part of the name, without which the name would be inherently nonsensical, as in [rcdefaultapp.rb](../Casks/rcdefaultapp.rb).

-  * Remove from the end: version numbers or incremental release designations such as "alpha", "beta", or "release candidate".
-Strings which distinguish different capabilities or codebases such as "Community Edition" are currently accepted.
+  * Remove from the end: version numbers or incremental release designations such as “alpha”, “beta”, or “release candidate”.
+Strings which distinguish different capabilities or codebases such as “Community Edition” are currently accepted.
     Exception: when a number is not an incremental release counter, but a differentiator for a different product from a different vendor, as in [pgadmin3.rb](../Casks/pgadmin3.rb).

   * If the version number is arranged to occur in the middle of the App name, it should also be removed.
 Example: [IntelliJ IDEA 13 CE.app](../Casks/intellij-idea-ce.rb).

-  * Remove from the end: "Launcher", "Quick Launcher".
+  * Remove from the end: “Launcher”, “Quick Launcher”.

-  * Remove from the end: strings such as "Mac", "for Mac", "for OS X".
+  * Remove from the end: strings such as “Mac”, “for Mac”, “for OS X”.
-    These terms are generally added to ported software such as "MAME OS X.app".
+    These terms are generally added to ported software such as “MAME OS X.app”.
-    Exception: when the software is not a port, and "Mac" is an inseparable part of the name, without which the name would be inherently nonsensical, as in [PlayOnMac.app](../Casks/playonmac.rb).
+    Exception: when the software is not a port, and “Mac” is an inseparable part of the name, without which the name would be inherently nonsensical, as in [PlayOnMac.app](../Casks/playonmac.rb).

-  * Remove from the end: hardware designations such as "for x86", "32-bit", "ppc".
+  * Remove from the end: hardware designations such as “for x86”, “32-bit”, “ppc”.

-  * Remove from the end: software framework names such as "Cocoa", "Qt", "Gtk", "Wx", "Java", "Oracle JVM", etc.  Exception: the framework is the product being Casked: [java.rb](../Casks/java.rb).
+  * Remove from the end: software framework names such as “Cocoa”, “Qt”, “Gtk”, “Wx”, “Java”, “Oracle JVM”, etc.  Exception: the framework is the product being Casked: [java.rb](../Casks/java.rb).

-  * Remove from the end: localization strings such as "en-US"
+  * Remove from the end: localization strings such as “en-US”

-  * If the result of that process is a generic term, such as "Macintosh Installer", try prepending the name of the vendor or developer, followed by a hyphen.
+  * If the result of that process is a generic term, such as “Macintosh Installer”, try prepending the name of the vendor or developer, followed by a hyphen.
-    If that doesn't work, then just create the best name you can, based on the vendor's web page.
+    If that doesn’t work, then just create the best name you can, based on the vendor’s web page.

   * If the result conflicts with the name of an existing Cask, make yours unique by prepending the name of the vendor or developer, followed by a hyphen.
     Example: [unison.rb](../Casks/unison.rb) and [panic-unison.rb](../Casks/panic-unison.rb).

   * Inevitably, there are a small number of exceptions not covered by the rules.
-    Don't hesitate to [contact the maintainers](../../../issues) if you have a problem.
+    Don’t hesitate to [contact the maintainers](../../../issues) if you have a problem.

 ### Converting to ASCII